-- Using ord and char we can convert a string into and out of numeric form. - The encoding algorithm is simple: get the message to encode for each character in the message: print the letter number of the character - A for loop iterates over a sequence of objects, so the for loop looks like: for ch in <string>
+- Using ord and char we can convert a string into and out of numeric form. - The encoding algorithm is simple: get the message to encode for each character in the message: print the letter number of the character - A for loop iterates over a sequence of objects, so the for loop looks like: for ch in <string> text2numbers.py

+Programming an Encoder

+A program to convert a textual message into a sequence of # numbers, utlilizing the underlying Unicode encoding.

 '''

-text2numbers.py

-A program to convert a textual message into a sequence of

-numbers, utilizing the underlying Unicode encoding.

 def main():

+'''
-print("This program converts a textual message into a sequence")

-print ("of numbers representing the Unicode encoding of the message.\n")
+print("This program converts a textual message into a sequence") print ("of numbers representing the Unicode encoding of the message.\n")

+'''

 Get the message to encode

 message = input("Please enter the message to encode: ")

+'''

+'''

 print("\nHere are the Unicode codes:")

+'''

+'''

 Loop through the message and print out the Unicode values

 for ch in message:

 print(ord(ch), end=" ")

-print()

-main()

 '''

+print() # blank line before prompt